Woodbois

 39. Procedures to trace raw materials to country of harvest?

-The company reports to have a process in place for the tracing of both raw material and the processed timber it supplies, back to the country of harvest.
+The company reports it has a process in place for the tracing of both raw and processed timber back to the country of harvest.

 40. Percentage of supply traceable to country of harvest?

-100 - The company reports that 100% of its third-party timber supply is traceable as of December 2022.
+100 - The company reports that all of its supply is traceable to the country of harvest.

 41. Procedures to trace raw materials to FMU level?